deevroman/better-osm-org/README.md

 - [ ] Mark reviewed changesets
 - [ ] website & iD helper for translator (open search query into translation platform)
 - [ ] show in quick look the base way tag
-- [ ] deletor: add a description in the comment a small description of the point to be deleted
 - [ ] nakarte.me: line drawing
 - [ ] taginfo: new overpass links
 - [ ] Improve search